router5/router5.github.io/_docs/why-router5.md

 ## router5

 Once route-node and path-parser were written, router5 could be designed.
-It delegates route management and route matching / building and focus on navigation, history and triggering the right listeners.
+It delegates route management and route matching / building and focus on navigation, taking instructions and updating its state.
+Plugins can be added to extend its features (browser history, listeners, etc...).